 What is the rationale behind this type of interview?
 In addition to saving time on first level evaluations, Malcom Gladwell, author of Blink, the Power of Thinking Without Thinking, believes that, "The human brain is capable of making instant judgments with great precision."
 In his book, he presents evidence that, "A decision made in literally the blink of an eye can be just as correct as months of mental analysis."

 Employers now may put Gladwell's ideas to work in speed interviews for at least the first level of candidate screening.

-When you prepare for the possibility of a speed interview, you need to realize the importance of making an immediate positive impression, as is the case in another popular interview-type setting, speed dating.
+When you prepare for the possibility of a speed interview, you need to realize the importance of making an immediate positive impression, like in speed dating.

 Be dressed for success.
 As you meet each new interviewer, start (and end) with a firm handshake, a smile, and solid eye contact.
 Repeat the person's name, if you are introduced, as in "Nice to meet you [name]."
 Then, be ready to answer the first question.